What I Bring to the Table

 All messages should exist in a strategic context, I understand that context and contribute to it.
 The result is communication aligned with your goals.

 The hardest thing is attracting the right audience and holding its attention.
 It requires a sense of who is listening, a commitment to delivering value with every contact, and the ability to make even the most basic message fresh.
-Fail to do that, and no matter how little the writing cost, it was too much.
+Fail to do that, and no matter how little the writing costs, it was too much.

 I’m a writer.
 I'm capable in video production, design, social media, and web development.
 I do creative direction and project management.
 But really, I'm a writer.
 I approach problems as a writer approaches a blank page – with simmering optimism about what's possible.
 That's why my clients hire me, and it's why you should, too.